rcos/rcos-handbook/docs/grading/status_updates.md

 Your Status Updates are factored into your final year grade.
 See the [Grading Rubric](grading/rubric) for details.

+Note: Only 2 status updates will be dropped during each semester.

 ## Requirements

 We ask that each Status Update comprise the following parts. **Each part must be included even if you have nothing to report for that section.
 Simply state "Nothing to report" or similar.**